uGcinikhaya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that switches user to Betty.
+0.A script that switches user to Betty
+1.A script that prints the username of the current user.